bwaggone/smash-stats/README.md

-##A Project Intended to Aggregate Glicko Statistics for Smash Bros.
+##A Project Intended to Aggregate Statistics for Smash Bros.
 Players.
 ###Version: 0.0.3

 Below is a general list of tasks to get done, stretch goals, and what has actually been accomplished.
 I don't think this is really ready for an official release yet, but it is *usable*.
 Barely.

 ####DONE
 * Glicko Calculator
+* Trueskill Calculator
 * Smash.gg API Scraper
 * Data file structure
 * Have master tournament files with a list of slugs + dates + entrants